lgfischer/JSS/README.md

 Know Issues
 -----------

-- The Service methods onServiceNotRunning() and onServiceAlreadyRunning() are not being called at the right time.
+- Some Service methods are missing documentation.

 Download
 --------